cleveland-metroparks/GIS-Update/README.md

 ## Upcoming Travel and Presentations
 * Requested to serve on UN World Food Program Drone Committee
 * Request for OpenDroneMap workshop by UN
-* World Bank meeting originally scheduled for May now moved to November